sarahseewhy/transaction-dashboard/README.md

 I experimented with using `session` for saving the transactions in memory but the "cookie is too large" (not a problem with real cookies 🍪).
 A `session` can only store 4KB and the transaction data was 19KB.

 If I still didn't want to use a database, I'd try dumping the data in a json file and loading it to display the transactions.
-I'd have to create a flag to establish whether to load the data from a file or to make an API call. `session` seems like the most obvious option, but it's worth researching others.
+I'd have to create a flag to establish whether to load the data from a file or to make an API call.
+Using `session` could be one option (I need to think this through though), checking if the file exists or if it has contents is another.

 If I went down the database route I'd have to do some more research to figure out which tool is best for the job.
 I read about [ACID](https://en.wikipedia.org/wiki/ACID) and best practices for financial transaction databases, but I need to do more research.